david-grs/geiger/README.md

       s.run(100);
 ```

-Simply be aware that a too short time - or a too low number of iterations - will result in less accurate measurements.
+Simply be aware that a too short time - or a too low number of iterations - can result in less accurate measurements.

 When specifying a duration, before running the benchmark, geiger is performing a calibration stage where it approximates the number of iterations required to run this task during the specified time.